AsherBond/glusterflow/README.md

 Running it
 ----------

-With the Glusterflow filter active, GlusterFlow messages should automatically be sent to ElasticSearch on the local host, for viewing in Kibana.
+With the GlusterFlow filter active, GlusterFlow messages should automatically be sent to ElasticSearch on the local host, for viewing in Kibana.

 To Do
 -----

+* Update for multi-node operation (hopefully not hard)
 * Write instructions for using the Kibana Dashboard
-* Update for multi-node operation (hopefully not hard)
 * Ensure the "Most Used Files" panel only shows files (not dir names)
 * Add a "Most Used Directories" panel
 * Add authentication
 * Consider adding thresholds and alerting
 * Investigate replacing the filter script with the Python code jdarcy mentioned